syshex/android_image_handling/README.md

 # NOT READY TO USE YET !!!!!!

 This started out as a fork of : parallel-6/gradle_simple_crop_image_lib .
 This lib had a few problems, specially related to memory management when handling big images if a programmer didn't want to lose much resolution.
 This lead me to look for alternatives to handling images without running into OutOfMemory errors all the time.
-I came accross this post by [Android-Developer on StackOverflow](http://stackoverflow.com/questions/18250951/jni-bitmap-operations-for-helping-to-avoid-oom-when-using-large-images/) which has some really cool native c code that was easy to modify and use with simple_crop_image_lib.
+I came accross this post by [Android-Developer on StackOverflow](http://stackoverflow.com/questions/18250951/jni-bitmap-operations-for-helping-to-avoid-oom-when-using-large-images/) which has some really cool native c code that was easy to modify and use with simple_crop_image_lib, this StackOverflow post eventually turned into a lib aswell:  [AndroidJniBitmapOperations](https://github.com/AndroidDeveloperLB/AndroidJniBitmapOperations).

 So in this lib we have a native implementation of a BitmapHolder that allows for the following operations done in Native:
 - [x] Clock Wise Rotation